Nikon D7100 vs Olympus PEN-F

 An illustration of the physical size and weight of the Nikon D7100 and the Olympus PEN-F is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D7100 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (38 percent) than the Nikon D7100.
 Moreover, the PEN-F is substantially lighter (44 percent) than the D7100.
 It is worth mentioning in this context that the D7100 is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.